Find out what formats are available in the Apple TV app

 Check your Internet connection

 To stream high-quality video formats, you need a fast Internet connection.
 Apple recommends a minimum speed of 25 Mbps for 4K streaming.
 If your Internet connection isn't fast enough, your Apple devices automatically switch the video quality to a lower-quality version.

-    You can download a copy of an HD film to your iPhone, iPad, iPod touch, Mac or PC, but you can't download a 4K version.
-You might be able to download Dolby Vision and HDR versions to your iOS, iPadOS and macOS devices.
+You can download a copy of an HD movie to your iPhone, iPad, iPod touch, Mac, or PC, but you can't download a 4K version.
+You might be able to download Dolby Vision and HDR versions to your iOS, iPadOS, and macOS devices.